Custom GUI controls¶

 So many controls…¶

 Yet there are never enough.
-Creating your own custom controls that act just the way you want them is an obsession of almost every GUI programmer.
+Creating your own custom controls that act just the way you want them to is an obsession of almost every GUI programmer.
 Godot provides plenty of them, but they may not work exactly the way you want.
 Before contacting the developers with a pull-request to support diagonal scrollbars, at least it will be good to know how to create these controls easily from script.

 For drawing, it is recommended to check the Custom drawing in 2D tutorial.
 The same applies.
 Some functions are worth mentioning due to their usefulness when drawing, so they will be detailed next: